 There was so much to digest at this year’s expo that it’s hard to pinpoint the very best.
 But we’ve narrowed down a list of highlights just for you.

 A highly anticipated game for a lot of fans was getting more information on The Last of Us Part 2.
-Developer Naught Dog confirmed that we’ll be playing as Ellie this time around.
+Developer Naughty Dog confirmed that we’ll be playing as Ellie this time around.
 The action takes place many years after the first game and sees Ellie as a young adult.
 Joel is nowhere to be seen in this gameplay reel, begging the questions “where is he” and “why isn’t he with Ellie?”.
-The gameplay showcased how seemless gameplay and cinematics will be integrated, with a plethora of unique character animations to make every situation feel dynamic and driven by the actions.
+The gameplay showcased how seamless gameplay and cinematics will be integrated, with a plethora of unique character animations to make every situation feel dynamic and driven by the actions.
 It also showcased that this is the kind of game that is using character, plot and narrative to drive its story.
 It feels cinematic, which is something Naughty Dog have proven to be masters at.
-Mark your calendars for this one, which will no doubt win game of the year by default when it’s released.
+Mark your calendars for this one, which will no doubt be a contestant for Game of the Year once it comes out.

 Insomniac Games showcased some more gameplay for their upcoming Spider-Man game.
-Not set in the MCU or any current comic book arc, this story sees an adult Peter Parker take on Mr. Negative and other villains in the Rogues Gallery.
-In this demo, Spidey is in a more confined space which let the devs show off more of the combat rather than the exploration.
+Not set in the MCU or any current comic book arc, this story sees an adult Peter Parker takes on Mr. Negative and other villains in the Rogues Gallery.
+In this demo, Spidey is in a more confined space which lets the devs show off more of the combat rather than the exploration.
 Combat looks quick, stylish and really fun!
 He also crossed paths with Scorpion, Rhino, Electro, Vulture and Negative himself-who all proceed to beat the living snot out of Parker before a mysterious leader approaches Spider-Man; someone Parker clearly knows.
-The devs also showcased an open world demo with commentary, showcasing Spider-Man’s web swinging and combat capabilities.
+The devs also showcased an open world demo with commentary, showcasing Spider-Man’s web-swinging and combat capabilities.
 New York City looks alive-with Spidey saying hi to pedestrians and swinging in an incredibly dense looking city.
-Color me excited!
+Colour me excited!

 NEWS, REVEALS AND MORE